 Projects & Activities

 Site Plan Review

-At monthly meetings, ERC members continue to review site plans presented to the Planning Board and the Zoning Board.
-Comments written by the chairman of the ERC are sent to the appropriate board to be used at their discretion.
+At monthly meetings, ERSGAC members continue to review site plans presented to the Planning Board and the Zoning Board.
+Comments written by the chairman of the ERSGAC are sent to the appropriate board to be used at their discretion.